 Deposit Genesis - The genesis, or formation, of deposits is vital to the understanding of the gradational nature, extent and geometry of the deposit.
-This understanding forms the basis for extrapolation from a limited number of known points (test holes, pits, sections) and permits an
+This understanding forms the basis for extrapolation from a limited number of known points (test holes, pits, sections) and permits an overall assessment of the deposit.

-3 Deposit number Assumed boundary
+Assumed boundary